-A history of The Met Police's hatred of Carnival
+A history of The Met Police’s hatred of Carnival

 Given the scare around planned acid attacks happening at Notting Hill Carnival, are you going to attend?— L0G1K (@logikUK) August 17, 2017

+But how factual is this acid threat is and why there is a heightened sense of fear around acid attacks as they aren’t exclusive to Carnival?
+They could, unfortunately, happen anywhere.
+Young Londoner, Zeus Diamond, says he grew concerned when he overheard young people in his area talking about acid.
+"They told me that there's going to be a lot of opposing gangs that go to carnival in the hopes to catch each other, and they won't be bringing guns or knives ,instead they will bring drink bottles filled with acid, I haven't gone to the police personally, as the youths that told me are not involved in that activity, but I know a few people that have called it into the police and warned them after reading my Facebook status," he explained.
+"I definitely won't be attending, I haven't done for over 8 years.
+These youths have ruined it for everybody."

-However, it's unclear how factual this acid threat is and this threat isn’t exclusive to Carnival it could, unfortunately, happen anywhere.
-26-year-old beauty vlogger Sandy Primrose says she heard about it on social media but that “a rumour turns into reality really quickly” when repeated many times.
-As such her sister has decided against going but she believes that this plays into the hands of police and council.
+Yet beauty vlogger Sandy Primrose remains defiant.
+Her sister has decided against going but she believes that this only supports the distorted mindset of the police and council.
 “They have wanted to remove or cancel Notting Hill Carnival for many years so this plays into their hands.
 Carnival is more than just a big crowd of people, it's celebrating culture and is a big deal for black British people,” she explains.
 “We can't play into the hands of fear, I'm there to laugh and enjoy with friends and family.”

 It is important we don’t fall into the trap that has already been set out for decades.
-Just as Greg Hands used Grenfell as an opportunity to call for Carnival to be cancelled out of respect (and probably fear), the same happened after the 2011 riots and last year amid fears a Black Lives Matter disruption was planned, yet these were largely peaceful years.
-These debates always rears it ugly head in the run up to Notting Hill Carnival.
+Just as Greg Hands used Grenfell as an opportunity to call for Carnival to be canceled out of respect (and probably fear), the same happened after the 2011 riots and last year amid fears a Black Lives Matter disruption was planned, yet these were largely peaceful years.
+These debates always rears its ugly head in the run up to Notting Hill Carnival.
 And despite the annual pictures and videos of twerking policeman, the reportage of arresting figures connected to the event show the attitude towards Carnival as a crime-ridden event still remain.
 The rivalry between the police and Carnival hasn’t stopped it before, we mustn’t let it stop it now.

 Follow Kemi Alemoru on Twitter here @kemioliviax